nitin-1926/UCA-1-ADI/README.md

 # UCA-1-ADI
-This repository contains almost all the common codes of all the Data Structures I coded while practicing during my college.
+This repository contains almost all the common codes of all the Data Structures I coded during my college.
+They are important for interview point of view.